-You can complete this task four different ways.
+You can complete this task in four different ways in Windows 11.
 Choose the one you prefer.

 Right-click on the Start button.

-There will now be a pop-up with the field for the new PC name.
+You can now see a popup with the field for the new PC name.
 Enter the new name according to your preferences.

-In case the name contains only the allowed characters, you will see a pop-up with the “Restart now” and “Restart later” buttons.
+If the name contains only the allowed characters, you can see a popup with the “Restart now” and “Restart later” buttons.

 Pick the option you prefer, but remember that a reboot is needed to take effect.